devilyouwei/gugua-p2p/README.md

 GuGua is a decentralized social network just like Twitter, based on blockchain.

+## Gugua P2P

+This repo is the server side of **GuGua Network**, another word it will create a peer of P2P network.

+-   A peer can handle all the client side request, processing data, response.

+-   A peer can connect and sync with other peers in the P2P network.

+-   A peer should keep blockchain working properly and stable in the background.

+-   Only on the server side, you can do the mining work (POS or POW).

+## Client Side

+Server side doesn't contain a user interface.

+GuGua Network uses the mode of "front-back separation".

+For the client side of GuGua, please refer to another repo: [gugua-cli](https://github.com/devilyouwei/gugua-cli)

 ## What is DeSN?

 **DeSN** is "Decentralized Social Network" which gives up the central server to store and handle users' social